Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 In general, the Project aims to foster the process of accession negotiations of the Republic of Serbia by supporting the effective alignment of national legislation with the Union acquis and its implementation and by further building the capacities of involved carriers of the EU integration process in the Republic of Serbia.
 Upon completion of the screening process in 2015, the Serbian public administration has entered into much more demanding and obliging exercises of accession negotiations, whereby each step and every decision should result in approaching actual membership in the EU.
 For this scenario to happen in accordance with planned dynamics, preparedness and adequate institutional capacity of public administration with highly competent staff are of crucial importance.
 In the core period of the negotiations, the PLAC III project shall support domestic line institutions and the negotiating structures both in the performance of quality operational work in relation to the harmonisation process and in the effective coordination during various stages and phases in the process for different negotiation chapters.

-2. Background information in relation to Chapter 1, Free movement of goods
+2. Background information in relation to Chapter 11 – Agriculture and Rural Development

-There are no ongoing or planned assistance projects regarding the activity covered by this ToR.
+There are no ongoing or planned assistance projects regarding the activities covered by this ToR.

 3. Description of the assignment: